Bachelor of Naval Architecture and Offshore Engineering with Honours

-The Ocean Engineering panel runs the Bachelor of Engineering (Naval Architecture and Offshore Engineering) with Honours program, which offers students various topics related to naval architecture and offshore engineering fields.
+The Ocean Engineering panel runs the Bachelor of Naval Architecture and Offshore Engineering with Honours program, which offers students various topics related to naval architecture and offshore engineering fields.
 This program is accredited by the Board of Engineers Malaysia (BEM) and is also associated with international professional institutions such as the Royal Institution of Naval Architecture (RINA) and the Institute of Marine Engineering, Science, and Technology (IMarEST).
 Currently, in Malaysia, there is a Malaysian Joint Branch of The Royal Institution of Naval Architects and The Institute of Marine Engineering, Science, and Technology (MJB RINA-IMarEST) as well as an IMarEST student chapter.
 This enables industry partners to share information and facilitates university-industry collaboration.
 The areas of study include ship and offshore design, system design, performance, and the dynamic behavior of marine vehicles such as ships and offshore structures.
 In order to achieve this, students are exposed to important courses such as Naval Architecture, Ship and Offshore Design, Ship and Offshore Structure, Marine Management, Environment and Safety, Marine and Offshore Engineering Systems, and many more.
 The courses will equip students to solve complex naval architecture and offshore engineering problems through various teaching and learning methods, including laboratory work.
 Students can benefit from the laboratory facilities, especially the towing tank facilities in the Marine Technology Center.
 In addition, the usage of software such as Rhinoceros, Matlab, Maxsurf, and Open Source CFD will expose students to the added value of their knowledge.

 - Program Specification